Jerry Stolhand: Professional career

 As of the summer of 1955, Stolhand had turned professional.
-He was living in Sulphur, Louisiana.
-The first time he received significant media attention as a pro was in November 1955.
+He was living in Sulphur, Louisiana at the time.
+The first time Stolhand received significant media attention as a pro was in November 1955.
 That month he played the three-round Louisiana-Mississippi Open Invitational Golf Tournament.
-He opened with one-under-par 71s to move into a tie for second, three back of leader Frank Champ.
+Stolhand opened with one-under-par 71s to move into a tie for second, three back of leader Frank Champ.
 However, he shot a "disastrous" final round 80 to fall out of contention.
 Despite the poor finish, however, he earned "a lot of admiration" from the pros at the event, including from Champ, who won the event.
 In July 1956, Stolhand captained a four-man team at a pro-am in Jal, New Mexico.
 Playing against a number of past and future PGA Tour players like Labron Harris and Jacky Cupit, Stolhand's team won the event.
 In the fall of 1956, he became the assistant pro at L.W.
 Clapp Golf Course in Wichita, Kansas.
 In November, he teamed up with Dean Adkisson, the head pro at Clapp, for the Wichita Pro-Assistant Golf Tournament.
 Stolhand and Adkisson won three of their four matches in extra holes, including the final, to win the event.